 - someone in authority believes there is a serious or immediate risk that someone will be harmed because you’ve been drinking.

-Barring can be for up to one month, if it’s your first order.
-If you’ve been barred more than once, you can be barred for up to six months.
+Barring can be for up to 1 month, if it’s your first order.
+If you’ve been barred more than once, you can be barred for up to 6 months.

 Victoria’s laws for underage drinking